-- relate to at least one of the STIs covered by the STI Plan; - · relate to at least one of the STI Plan's goals; - reflect current STI science, policy, and medical screening practices and guidance; - convey improvement (or lack of improvement) in STI health; - use quantitative data from a robust nationally representative data source; - can be stratified including by priority populations; and - have a significant impact on the STI epidemic.
+- relate to at least one of the STIs covered by the STI Plan; - relate to at least one of the STI Plan's goals; - reflect current STI science, policy, and medical screening practices and guidance; - represent a measurement of outcomes that, if changed in the right direction, would be an indication of better STI health for the nation; - be timely and routinely collected; - use quantitative data from a robust nationally representative data source; and - where possible, be stratified by age, geographic region, race/ethnicity, sex, and sex of sex partner.

 Core indicators, which measure progress on a nationwide basis, were chosen by evaluating current STI data, health services, and behavioral trends.
-To measure progress for priority populations and subgroups most impacted by disparity, the subcommittee also identified the core indicators that should be stratified and used as corresponding disparities indicators.
+To measure progress for priority populations and subgroups most impacted by disparity, the subcommittee also identified the core indicators that should be stratified and used as corresponding disparity indicators.
 These were further reviewed and refined to maximize measurement of the STI Plan's impact.
-The Indicators Subcommittee also recommended development of several indicator measures that do not currently have an identified data source but would help measure some high-priority issues.
+The indicators subcommittee also recommended development of several indicator measures that do not currently have an identified data source but would help measure some high-priority issues.
 These were also reviewed, and three developmental indicators were chosen.